Arianayagipuram

 Arianayagipuram is also known as "Flower City", due to varieties of flowers cultivated around the village.

 Education

 Hindu Nadar Uravin Murai Committee Higher Secondary School is one of the oldest school in the district and the students come to study from nearer villages Arunachalapuram, Periasamypuram, Meenakshipuram, Pambakovilshandhy, Paraikulam and Sankanapperi.

 Transport

 It is in the bus route from Puliangudi to Tirunelveli via Surandai.
 It has good road and rail connectivity to nearby major towns like Tenkasi, Rajapalyam, Sankaran Kovil, Tirunelveli, and Madurai.

-The nearest railway station is at Pambakkovilshandy which is serviced by passenger and express trains running between Madurai, Chennai and Tenkasi.
+The nearest railway station is at Tirunelveli which is serviced by passenger and express & Superfast trains running between Kanyakumari, Nagerkoil, Madurai, Chennai, Nagpur & New Delhi.
 Other major stations nearby are Sankaran Kovil and Kadayanallur.